anthonydiiorio/Blog/content/posts/pizza/index.md

 ![Ready to launch](Pizza-1.jpg)

 My assembled pizza on the peel ready to launch.
-Be generous with the flour on the peel so it doesn't stick and throw all your toppings into your oven (Don't ask me how I know).
+Be generous with the flour or semolina on the peel so it doesn't stick and throw all your toppings into your oven (Don't ask me how I know).

 ![Pizza](Pizza-2.jpg)